So… Fairly recently I came across the concept of FIRE and was extremely impressed by the thought of not having to work for money!

 FIRE and I

-For now, FIRE is just something I’ve come across and something I find extremely interesting and maybe, in some happy and hopeful corner of my mind, somewhat doable.
+For now, I am happily saving and investing whatever I can and my job doesn’t make me feel trapped.
+In fact it provides me the the much needed money and free time to pursue my hobbies and to travel.
+FIRE is just something I’ve come across and something I find extremely interesting and maybe, in some happy and hopeful corner of my mind, seems somewhat achievable.
 I don’t know if I would be able to meet my saving goals for FIRE considering my love for Travel and an optimistic plan of a big trip and multiple small trips every year.
-But I do want to try to save and invest the maximum amount I possibly can.
+But I do make it a point to save and invest the maximum amount I possibly can.
 I also hope to be financially literate to know how, when, and where to invest the money I save.

 And if it all works out, I hope to catch FIRE someday soon!